 Open Scholarship

-Open scholarship is the practice of applying principles of openness throughout the research and scholarly environment.
+Open scholarship is the practice of applying principles of openness throughout the research and teaching environment.
 It encompasses both open research and open education.

 This site is a hub to support University of Melbourne students and academics in exploring the ways in which they can apply open practice to their teaching and research.